Dynamic Multi-level Privilege Control in Behavior-based Implicit Authentication Systems Leveraging Mobile Devices: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we proposed a multi-level privilege control scheme, MPC, to enhance the usability of IA systems.
+In this paper, we proposed a multi-level privilege control scheme, MPC, to enhance the usability of IA system.
+As a framework seamlessly above it, MPC can significantly boost the performance of the original IA system.
+In MPC, we modeled the privilege changing process of users and bridged the privilege control mechanism to implicit authentication.
+To this end, we introduced Initial Mapping, Privilege Movement, and Domain Expansion techniques.
 We evaluated MPC using a public dataset, which on average achieves 18.63\% accuracy improvement and 7.02-minute authentication delay reduction.
 MPC is a lightweight solution that can be generally applied to IA schemes whose output can be converted to probabilistic values.
-As our future work, we plan to incorporate MPC into other non-SVM-based IA schemes and deploy our MPC-based IA system for use by recruiting volunteers. \\ \\
+In the future, to benefit associated research, we will share the system's source code, parameter setting, and dataset on our lab website.